GeorgeYoussefRoger/Binary-Tools/README.md

 1. Run BinaryCalculator.py.
 2. Choose option A to input a binary number or B to exit.
 3. Enter a valid binary number (e.g., 1010 or -1101).
-4. Select an operation:
-  a: Compute one's complement.
-  b: Compute two's complement.
-  c: Add a second binary number.
-  d: Subtract a second binary number.
+4. Select an operation: (a: Compute one's complement / b: Compute two's complement / c: Add a second binary number / d: Subtract a second binary number)
 5. View the result and return to the main menu.
 ### Number Base Converter
 1. Run NumberConversion.py.